-Suzanne Phillips Fawley is a Contract and HC Interior Designer specializing in Behavioral Health Interior Design and Furniture Product Development.
-She graduated from UNC Greensboro and Salem College and has more than 25 years of experience in healthcare design.
+Suzanne Phillips Fawley, IDS, is a Contract and HC Interior Designer specializing in Behavioral Health Interior Designer and Furniture Product Development.
+She has more than 25 years of experience in design for the healthcare industry.
+She graduated from the University of NC-Greensboro and Salem College, Winston-Salem, NC.
 She currently performs Behavioral Health Research and Product Development Design and Consulting for Stance Healthcare.
-Her recent achievements include a Nightingale Gold Award for the Stance Resilia Table Collection and Best Large Booth Space for a Neocon Stance Healthcare booth design that incorporated all of the elements of experiential design.
+Her recent achievements include a Nightingale Gold Award for the Stance Resilia Table Collection, and Best Large Booth Space for a booth design for Neocon Stance Healthcare that incorporated all of the elements of experiential design.

-The Importance of Safety, Comfort, and Design in Behavioral Health Furniture
+The Importance of Saftey, Comfort, and Design in Behavioral Health Furniture

-How did you become interested in behavioral health issues in healthcare settings?
+How did you get interested in behavioral health issues in healthcare settings?

-I would like to pretend it was some intended plan that led me to design for behavioral health settings, but it is actually just the path that unfolded throughout my career.
+I would like to pretend it was some intended plan that led me to design for behavioral health settings, but it actually is just the path that unfolded throughout my career.
 It all started with a college summer job building furniture for a notable furniture manufacturer, which gave me a "hands-on" understanding of the furniture industry, as well as construction and design.

-After college, I worked in a design firm handling healthcare projects, as well as hospitality, or jumping in wherever they needed me.
+After college, I worked in a design firm, handling healthcare projects, as well as hospitality, or jumping in wherever they needed me.
 Eventually, I ended up moving to a large construction company that built hospitals, including those with a focus on behavioral health and addiction recovery.
 This was about 20 years ago now.
-One of my clients was a successful developer who had struggled with addiction early in his life and wanted to create a more humane facility, one that would make people feel more comfortable.
+One of my clients was a successful developer who had struggled with addiction early in his life and wanted to create a facility that would make people feel more comfortable, more humane.
 I began visiting various types of facilities with him, and it was fascinating to see the range of settings that existed.
-This was before HIPAA (the Health Insurance Portability and Accountability Act of 1996) made it hard to observe.
+This was before HIPAA made it hard to observe.